mdn/content/files/en-us/learn/common_questions/web_mechanics/what_are_hyperlinks/index.md

 Now you'll want to set up some webpages with links.

 - To get some more theoretical background, learn about [URLs and their structure](/en-US/docs/Learn/Common_questions/Web_mechanics/What_is_a_URL), since every link points to a URL.
 - Want something a bit more practical?
-The [Creating hyperlinks](/en-US/docs/Learn/HTML/Introduction_to_HTML/Creating_hyperlinks) article of our [Introduction to HTML](/en-US/docs/Learn/HTML/Introduction_to_HTML) module explains how to implement links in detail.
+Our [Creating links](/en-US/docs/Learn_web_development/Core/Structuring_content/Creating_links) tutorial explains how to implement links in detail.